Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Introduction

 A key challenge in the field of cyber resilience is quantifying or measuring resilience.
 Indeed, no engineering discipline achieved significant maturity without being able to measure the properties of phenomena relevant to the discipline \cite{kott2021cyber}.
 Developers of systems like a truck must be able to quantify the resilience of the truck under development in order to know whether the features they introduce in the truck improve its cyber resilience, or make it worse.
 Similarly, buyers of the truck need to know how to specify quantitatively the resilience of the truck, and how to test resilience quantitatively in order to determine whether the product meets their specifications.

 In this paper, we report results of a project called \textit{Quantitative Measurement of Cyber Resilience} (QMoCR) in which our research team seeks to identify quantitative characteristics of systems' responses to cyber compromises that can be derived from repeatable, systematic experiments.
 Briefly, we have constructed a test-bed in which a surrogate truck is subjected to controlled cyber attacks produced by malware.
 The truck is equipped with an autonomous cyber-defense system \cite{kott2018,kott2020doers} and also has some inherent physical resilience features.
 This ensemble of cyber-physical features (i.e., bonware) strives to resist and recover from the performance degradation caused by the malware's attack.
-The test bed is instrumented in such a way that we can measure observable manifestations of this contest between the malware and bonware, especially the performance parameters of the truck.
+The test bed is instrumented in such a way that we can measure observable manifestations of this contest between malware and bonware, especially the performance parameters of the truck{, even if the performance of the malware and bonware are not well known (e.g., if the system uses components not designed by the system designer).}

 The remainder of the paper is organized as follows.
-In the next section, we briefly describe prior work related to quantification of cyber resilience.
-In the following section, we propose a class of parsimonious models in which effects of both malware and bonware are approximated as deterministic, continuous differentiable variables, and we explore several variations of such models.
+In {Section~\ref{sec:prior-work}}, we briefly describe prior work related to quantification of cyber resilience.
+In {Sections~\ref{sec:theory} and~\ref{sec:mathmodeling}}, we propose a class of parsimonious models in which effects of both malware and bonware are approximated as deterministic, continuous differentiable variables, and we explore several variations of such models.
 In addition, we discuss how parameters of such models can be obtained from experimental data and whether these parameters might be considered quantitative characteristics (i.e., measurements) of the bonware's cyber resilience.
-In the next section, we introduce the experimental approach we used to obtain resiliency-relevant data; we describe various components of the overall experimental apparatus and the process of performing experiments.
-The ensuing sections illustrate the experimentation and analysis using a case study, discuss the experimental results, and offer conclusions.
+In {Section~\ref{sec:components}}, we introduce the experimental approach we used to obtain resiliency-relevant data; we describe various components of the overall experimental apparatus and the process of performing experiments. {Then, in Section~\ref{sec:experimental app and disc},} we illustrate the experimentation and analysis using a case study, discuss the experimental results. {Finally, in Section~\ref{sec:conclusions}, we} offer conclusions.